right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 Answer the following questions before you proceed:

 1. What do "perfect" and gorgeous women treat men like?
-2. What do incredibly hot women

----

-# THE PASSPORT

-say to men who try to pursue them?
+2. What do incredibly hot womensay to men who try to pursue them?
 3. What things do hot women say and do to make men chase them?
 4. How does the average guy (you) feel when he is talking to a super-model-quality girl who seems almost flawless?